-1. Add pork hocks to 2 liters of water, add salt, bay leaves and peppercorns.
-In a large pot, boil for 1 hour and 30 minutes.
-Add carrot and boil for a further 30 minutes.
+1. Add pork hocks, ears, and snout to 2 liters of water, add salt, bay leaves and peppercorns.
+In a large pot, boil for 1 hour and 30 minutes, skimming off foam periodically.
+Add carrot and boil for a further 30 minutes until it’s cooked.

 2. Finely chop garlic and parsley.
-Peel and chop the carrot.
+Chop the cooked carrot.

-4. Remove skin and bones from pork hocks, separate meat into strands.
-Place meat into a heat-proof mold, such as a glass baking dish.
+4. Remove skin and bones from pork hocks and discard, but keep the meat.
+I usually discard the ears as well, but some people like to add them.
+Separate meat into strands.
+Place meat into a mold, such as a glass baking dish.
 Arrange carrots, garlic, and parsley on top of the meat.

-5. Slowly pour bouillon into the mold.
-The bouillon should completely cover the meat and vegetables.
+5. Slowly pour reduced broth into the mold.
+The broth should completely cover the meat and vegetables.
 Put the dish into the fridge and let it congeal overnight.
 Serve with mustard and horseradish on the side.